tssoret/S2GBADecomp/README.md

 ## Tools
 **Here some information related to the Tools that will be used.**
 - Tools that aren't related to disassembly / decompilation such as extracting Text, Music etc will be made in JavaScript for [Deno.js](https://deno.land/) inside the `tools/scripts` directory.
+They will also exist on the [Tssoret-Tools](https://github.com/tssoret/Tssoret-Tools) Repository, because eventually it will be useful when the other games get a disassembly / decomp in the future too.
 - [agbcc](https://github.com/pret/agbcc) will be used to compile and link the code into a Game Boy Advance `(.gba)` binary.
 <hr>